reflektor-digital-inc/eslint-config-vue/README.md

 # eslint-config-vue

-This is the ESLint configuration for Vue projects at Reflektor Digital.
+ESLint configuration for Vue projects at Reflektor Digital.

 ## What's inside this config?